zbtolon/customer-portal/cpsetupfedid.md

 # Setting up identity federation
 {: #cp_setupidfed}

-You can set up identity federation to enable a service provider, such as {{site.data.keyword.BluSoftlayer_full}} Infrastructure Management System (IMS), to consume security tokens generated from a trusted identity system for authentication and authorization purposes.
+You can set up identity federation to enable a service provider, such as {{site.data.keyword.BluSoftlayer_full}} Infrastructure Management System (IMS), to consume security tokens that are generated from a trusted identity system for authentication and authorization purposes.
 {:shortdesc}

 You can set up identity federation in {{site.data.keyword.BluSoftlayer_notm}} infrastructure SSO in one of the following ways: